contextjs/context/src/context/README.md

 ctx new api --name myApi
 ```

-If no argument is passed for API name, current folder name will be used:
+If no argument is passed for the API name, the current folder name will be used:

 ```bash
 ctx new api
 ```

-If no argument is passed at all, the help will be displayed:
+If no arguments are passed at all, the help message will be shown:

 ```bash
 ctx new